catalpainternational/dockertree/README.md

 - `--api-token <token>` - Digital Ocean API token (or use DIGITALOCEAN_API_TOKEN env var)
 - `--create-only` - Only create droplet, do not push environment (default: creates and pushes)
 - `--scp-target <target>` - SCP target (optional, defaults to root@<droplet-ip>:/root)
+- `--vpc-uuid <uuid>` - VPC UUID for the droplet (if not provided, uses default VPC for the region)
+- `--central-droplet-name <name>` - Name of central droplet to reuse VPC UUID from (for worker deployments)
 - Push options: `--no-auto-import` (opt-out), `--prepare-server`, `--domain`, `--ip`, `--dns-token`, `--skip-dns-check`, `--resume`, `--code-only`

 **Droplet Name Auto-Detection:**